cityssm/itWorkshops/2019-09-excel/speakingNotes.md

 ## Question - Are the new routes and days evenly distributed?

-Obviously there's more to it that below.
+Obviously there's more to it than below.
 Things like proximity to the landfill, closeness of collection stops, etc. have an impact.

 - Return to the "addressesWithCollection" sheet.